I AM > Permanent Resident

 To find a settlement agency near you, click here.

 KNOW YOUR RIGHTS

-If you do not have a lawyer and require legal advice, contact Legal Aid Ontario for assistance in over 200 languages at 416-979-1446 or 1-800-668-8258 (toll-free).
+If you do not have a lawyer and require legal advice, contact Legal Aid Ontario for assistance in over 200 languages call:416-979-1446 or 1-800-668-8258 (toll-free).
 If you do not qualify for legal aid, you can find a lawyer by clicking here.
 People with HIV who are new to Ontario can get free legal advice and information about immigration from the HIV & AIDS Legal Clinic Ontario (HALCO).
 To talk to a lawyer about HIV and your immigration status, contact HALCO at 416-340-7790 or 1-888-705-8889 (toll-free in Ontario).
 If you have been granted the right to live in Canada permanently by immigration authorities, this information applies to you.

 Your HIV status may affect your application to live in Canada.
 Canadian immigration law includes rules that may directly impact you if your health care costs are higher than the average Canadian.
 You can find detailed information about these rules and how they affect people living with HIV at the Canadian HIV/AIDS Legal Network available here, or download your copy Immigration and Travel to Canada for People Living with HIV: Questions and Answers